-Eleven53 Interpretive Center at the summit is open Memorial Day weekend during Scenic Gondola hours.
+The Eleven53 Interpretive Center at the summit is now open for the summer season.

-On-mountain learning stations are currently closed due to snow level.
+On-mountain learning stations are currently closed due to snow.

 DISCOVER THE HISTORY AND WONDER OF THE SIERRA

 Explore the geologic, natural and cultural history of Mammoth on this selfguided

 adventure amid a backdrop of high alpine peaks and pristine lakes.

 It starts with a Scenic Gondola Ride to the summit, where you can check

 out the Eleven53 Interpretive Center’s interactive exhibits, then stop at